ishwa-shah/Python-Project/README.md

 *****Notes to be taken care of*****:
--> The indentation of the Labels, Buttons, Windows and Menu may vary from device to device and application to application -> In case of any error, reload/refresh the kernel before running the code, else a "pyimage" error may be observed -> Ensure that the image type meets the requirements based on where it is to be used.
+-> The indentation of the Labels, Buttons, Windows and Menu may vary from device to device and application to application -> In case of any error, reload/refresh the kernel before running the code, else a "TCLError: pyimage doesn't exist" exception may be observed
+-> Ensure that the image type meets the requirements based on where it is to be used.
 -> Pytesseract usually has a high accuracy.
 However, it is not full-proof.
 There maybe instances where it is unable to identify the text in the image or wrongly identifies it.
 It's better to choose an image with high clarity.
 -> As of now, the language is restricted to English.
 However, it can be expanded for multiple languages.